Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Trapped fireshell (halo) around black hole horizon

 in the Schwarzschild geometry of radial coordinate $r$ and time $t$ of an observer at infinity.
-The TOV equation is the equilibrium balance between the gravitational and radiation forces.
-Within the $r$-sphere, the total energy mass ${\textstyle m(r)=M+E_\gamma(r)}\approx M$ and the photon-pair fluid energy $E_\gamma(r)$ is much smaller than the black hole mass $M$.
+The TOV equation describes the equilibrium balance between the gravitational and radiation forces.
+Within the sphere of a radius $r$, the total energy mass ${\textstyle m(r)=M+E_\gamma(r)}\approx M$ and the photon-pair fluid energy $E_\gamma(r)$ is much smaller than the black hole mass $M$.